 A Quick Review of our Visit to The Capitol Building.

 The Capitol tour was wonderful, and they really stick to that 1 hour timeline of a 13 min video and 45 min tour.
 They really cram a lot of information into that short amount of time, and it goes by fast.
 That being said, I wish you had a bit longer in the dome section to take it in.
-There was a nice museum section, and the statue of the statue on top of the capitol is impressive.
+There is a nice museum section, and the statue, of the statue on top of the capitol, is impressive.
 The food was better than I expected, and decently priced considering you’re in a tourist attraction in an expensive city.
 And I would like to give a shout out to the maintenance and cleaning staff!!
 For how many visitors go through there daily their bathrooms were so clean and well kept!
 Thank you!
 This matters people!
 Also, on the Brumidi tour one of the maintenance staff said, “Welcome to the Capitol!”
 It was a simple and warm gesture… may I also note not offered by any of the politicians walking past.
 Sorry, I got a little off topic there.
 All in all it was a great visit.

 The Capitol Tour:

 This is the Senate Appropriations Room viewed on the Halls of the Senate Tour.
 I wish this picture did the room justice, but it does not.
 It really is a beautiful room.

 I love this this little door!
 It looks like something straight out of Alice and Wonderland.
 There should be a bottle sitting outside the door labeled drink me.
 It was actually used as drain when mopping the floors.

 Any tips of your own, or any questions?
 Let me know in the comments!